-ARE REGISTRATIONS CANCELLABLE OR TRANSFERRABLE TO ANOTHER INDIVIDUAL?
+ARE REGISTRATIONS CANCELLABLE OR TRANSFERABLE TO ANOTHER INDIVIDUAL?

-All deposits and other payments made are non-refundable; however, registrations are transferable for a $100 fee for the first guest in your group, and a $50 fee for the second and third guests in your group.
-If you have any questions regarding your registration, please contact PREMIER directly.
+All deposits are non-refundable.
+Other payments made are refundable up to 90 days before the tour; however, registrations are transferable for a $100 fee for the first guest in your group and a $50 fee for the second and third guests in your group.
+If you have any questions regarding your registration, please get in touch with PREMIER directly.

 HOW IS LODGING DETERMINED?